Betsy Jolas

-Elizabeth MacDonald Jolas (born 5 August 1926) is a Franco-American composer.
+Elizabeth MacDonald Jolas (born 5 August 1926) is a French and American composer.

 Life and career

 Jolas was born in Paris on 5 August 1926.
 Her mother, the American translator Maria McDonald, also studied singing.
 Together with Betsy's father, the poet and journalist Eugene Jolas, she founded and edited the magazine transition, which published over ten years many of the great writers of the interwar period.

 Her family settled in the United States in late 1940.
 While completing her general studies in New York, then specializing in music at Bennington College, she joined the Dessoff Choirs, discovering Renaissance music, which had a lasting influence on her work.

 After graduating from Bennington College, Jolas returned to Paris in 1946 to continue her studies at the Conservatoire national supérieur de musique, notably with Darius Milhaud and Olivier Messiaen.
 From 1971 to 1974 she served as Messiaen's assistant at the Conservatoire, and in 1975 was appointed to the faculty.
 She has since then also taught in the U.S., at Yale, Harvard, Mills College, the University of California, Tanglewood, and the University of Michigan.

 Jolas is a member of the American Academy of Arts and Letters and the American Academy of Arts and Sciences.

 Her numerous works (she has been composing steadily since 1945) are written for a great variety of combinations and have been widely performed, by artists such as Kent Nagano, Anssi Karttunen, Claude Delangle, William Christie, Håkan Hardenberger, Antoine Tamestit, Nicolas Hodges, and Sir Simon Rattle, and ensembles and orchestras including the Ensemble intercontemporain, the Berlin Philharmonic, the Orchestre de Paris, the Boston Symphony Orchestra, and the BBC Symphony Orchestra.

-Among Jolas's notable students is the composer Robert Carl.

 Personal life

 Jolas married the physician Gabriel Illouz in 1949; the pair had three children.
 She retains dual U.S./French citizenship.
+On 5 August 2026, Jolas turned 100.